There are a hundred video editing apps out in the App Store, but now the iOS users have one more. It is from none other than Apple itself.

 In other words, Clips offer a super simple way to put together photos and videos into a single package that you can fire off across media accounts and leverage company’s existing photo editing software in the process.

-However, this app didn’t come out completely out of field, Bloomberg back in August reported that Apple is working on a social focused camera app.
+However, this app didn’t come out completely out of a field, Bloomberg back in August reported that Apple is working on a social-focused camera app.

 Moreover, since the sort of stickers and emojis Clips offers, it’s clear that the company is targeting Snapchat and Instagram’s large millennial user base, in addition to breaking users out of existing social ecosystems.

 For Apple, it’s their way of showcasing the company’s focus on camera hardware and editing software.
 Moreover, due to technology advancements, more people now prefer things to be easy when it comes to video editing.
 They want to tap a few buttons and get finished with their videos.

 Take Magisto for example.
 It is one of popular best video editing app solutions for automated video editing and storytelling that focuses on businesses as well as consumers.

 Not only that, Magisto also received $5.5 million in funding due to its ease of use.

 Although Magisto is quite easy video editing tool, users don’t get that much control over the creative process.
 Additionally, users have to wait 2 minutes for its magic to happen.